 According to CAPC, all dogs, regardless of age, need to be protected against parasites (fleas, ticks, heartworms, etc.).
 However, as your dog becomes older, changes in activity and lifestyle may affect his need for routine vaccinations against infectious diseases.
 That doesn’t mean he won’t need any vaccines.
 It just means that you and your veterinarian will need to have periodic discussions to determine what vaccines are still necessary and at what intervals they should be administered.
 You may also want to view the AAHA Canine Vaccination Guidelines.

 Older dogs may have special grooming needs, particularly long haired dogs.
 Regular grooming is an excellent habit to get into.
 More idle time lying about and less activity can predispose seniors to more matting of hair and longer, unruly nails.
-Older, thinner skin can be more sensitive to irritation and more likely to be traumatized2.
+Older, thinner skin can be more sensitive to irritation and more likely to be traumatized.
 Urinary incontinence can cause urine scalding.
 Excessive drooling can irritate facial folds.
 Increased grooming not only promotes healthier hair and skin, but it also creates an opportunity for visualizing and monitoring not only your dog’s skin but also overall body condition.

 Undoubtedly the greatest need when caring for a senior dog is patience.
 As your dog ages, he may not see as well or hear as well.
 But old dogs are especially attuned to their masters - treasuring their presence and touch.
 Even when your old dog doesn’t respond physically to your touch, voice or presence, he needs your companionship and attention for mental health and emotional well-being.
-Without it, he will pine away2.

 In summary, be sensitive to any changes in your senior dog.
 Even subtle changes can be an indication of significant health issues.